associatedpress/harvester/docs/first_project.md

 one and then proceed to catch one the next day we'll need to update our dataset to reflect that.

-With our current setup we _could_ just add a new entry for Goldeen, but we would also have to enter all the other information, like the fact that Goldeen is a water type.
+With our current setup we _could_ add a new entry for Goldeen, but we would also have to enter all the other information, like the fact that Goldeen is a water type.
 That's both annoying and error-prone, and luckily Harvester lets us do something better: we can set an `index` indicating that the _entities_ we're collecting data on are uniquely identified by the "Name" field, since no two Pokemon will share the same name.

 | headline        | Pokemon             |          |                   |               |         |
 |:----------------|:--------------------|:---------|:------------------|:--------------|:--------|